-8.9 Updating TNSR
+8.7 Updating TNSR

-Warning: Trial versions of TNSR packages cannot be updated.
-Reinstall with a full version of TNSR or install a new trial version.
+Warning: TNSR Home+Lab installations cannot be updated.
+Reinstall with TNSR Business or install a new version of TNSR Home+Lab.
 The operating system may be updated, but not TNSR.

 With a signed client certificate from Netgate in place, TNSR has access to the Netgate software repositories which contain important updates to TNSR.
-These updates can be retrieved using the package command in the TNSR CLI, or yum in the host OS shell.
+These updates can be retrieved using the package command in the TNSR CLI, or dnf in the host OS shell.